insin/react-auto-form/README.md

 1. `event` - the event being handled.

-2. `name` - the name of the form element which was the target of the event.
+2. `name: String` - the name of the form element which was the target of the event.

-3. `data` - submittable data for the form element which changed.
+3. `data: (null|String|Array.<String>)` - submittable data for the form element which changed.

    This value will be as documented for the get-form-data module's [`getNamedFormElementData()` return value](https://github.com/insin/get-form-data#return-type-nullstringarraystring).